Hugh Jackman and Anne Hathaway in Les Miserable.

 Sacha Baron Cohen and Helena Bonham Carter, provide the film's only comic relief as the slimy innkeeper and his wife who perform the musical's most famous and most terminally catchy number, “Master of the House.”

-Jackman does good work as Valjean, but Russell Crowe fares less well as Javier.
+Jackman does good work as Valjean, but Russell Crowe fares less well as Javert.
 He looks and acts well enough, but just doesn't have the voice to carry the part and his final destiny is weakened because of it.

 One of director Tom Hooper's best decisions was to have the actors sing live during filming rather than lip-syncing to a prerecorded soundtrack.
 It gives the actors a chance to truly act in the moment rather than simply worry about miming properly to their own recording.